 Regions believes that diversity in our staff is critical to our success as a multi-state financial service institution, and we seek to recruit, develop and retain the most talented people from a diverse candidate pool.
 Advancement at Regions is based on talent and performance.

 Regions is fully committed to equal employment opportunity and compliance with the letter and spirit of the full range of fair employment practices with respect to recruitment, hiring, training, promotion, demotion, transfer, layoff, recall, compensation, benefits, social/recreational programs and other terms and conditions of employment.
-Regions does not discriminate on the basis of race, color, national origin, sex, religion, age, sexual orientation, gender identity, disability, veteran status, genetic information, or any other characteristic protected by law.
+Regions does not discriminate on the basis of race, color, national origin, religion, age, sexual orientation, gender identity, disability, veteran status, genetic information, sex, pregnancy, or any other characteristic protected by law.
 Any Associate who violates the Regions EEO policy is subject to appropriate discipline up to and including termination of employment.

 Region prohibits retaliation against individuals for reporting harassment or discrimination, making a claim of discrimination or harassment, participating in an investigation concerning discrimination or harassment, or requesting reasonable accommodation due to a disability or religious belief or practice.